silviaespanagil/web-layout-404-tech-team/README.md

 - SASS

 ## Development ⌨️
-was First and foremost as it was a teamwork we choose a Scrum Master within us and made a list of task and issues to follow.
+First and foremost as it was a teamwork we choose a Scrum Master within us and made a list of task and issues to follow.
 This list was organized by priorities ❗ and two sprints.  📅
 After it we went in for the code, working with some branches to prevent issues.

 ## Want to clone my repository? 🐑🐑